facebook/relay/website-v2/blog/2021-03-09-introducing-relay-hooks.md

 ## What was released?

 We released Relay Hooks, a set of React Hooks-based APIs for working with GraphQL data.
-We also took the opportunity to ship other improvements, like a more stable version of <a href={useBaseUrl('/docs/api-reference/fetch-query/')}><code>fetchQuery</code></a> and a the ability to customize object identifiers in the Relay using <code>getDataID</code> (which is useful if your server does not have globally unique IDs.)
+We also took the opportunity to ship other improvements, like a more stable version of <a href={useBaseUrl('/docs/api-reference/fetch-query/')}><code>fetchQuery</code></a> and the ability to customize object identifiers in Relay using <code>getDataID</code> (which is useful if your server does not have globally unique IDs.)

  See the [release notes](https://github.com/facebook/relay/releases/tag/v11.0.0) for a complete list of what was released.